hbivnm/hbivnm-tf2-config/README.md

 2. Go to the "Library"
 3. Right-click "Team Fortress 2"
 4. Select "Properties..." from the menu
-5. In the "Launch Options" input field, type one of the DirectX levels available (ex. `-dxlevel 100`)
+5. In the "Launch Options" input field, type one of the DirectX levels available (eg. `-dxlevel 100`)
 6. Start Team Fortress 2 and let it fully launch
 7. Close Team Fortress 2
 8. Repeat steps 2, 3, 4
-9. In the "Launch Options" input field, remove the previously added launch option (ex. `-dxlevel 100`)
+9. In the "Launch Options" input field, remove the previously added launch option (eg. `-dxlevel 100`)

 You have now set a new DirectX level.